Rings of small rank over a Dedekind domain and their ideals: Ideal triples

 \subsection{Relation with the class group}

 Just as in the case $R = \ZZ$, we can restrict to invertible ideals and get a new description of the class group. \begin{thm}[cf. \cite{B1}, Theorem 1] Let $\aa$ be an ideal of $R$, and let $G$ be the set of rank-$2$ lattices $M$ equipped with a primitive quadratic form $\phi : M \to \aa^{-1} \cdot \Lambda^2 M$, up to isomorphism.
 Then the relations \begin{itemize} \item $\phi_1 \ast \phi_2 \ast \phi_3 = 1$ for all $(\phi_1,\phi_2,\phi_3)$ arising from a Bhargava box; \item $\phi = 1$ if $\aa^{-1} \cdot \Lambda^2 M$ is principal and $\phi$ attains a generator of it \end{itemize} give $G$ the structure of a disjoint union of abelian groups.
-These are isomorphic to the class groups of all quadratic extensions of $R$ of type $\aa$ under the bijection of Theorem \ref{thm:quadideals}. \end{thm} \begin{proof} It is easy to see that a triple $(I_1,I_2,I_3)$ of invertible ideals is balanced if and only if $I_1I_2I_3 = S$.
-The condition that $\phi$ attains a generator of $\aa^{-1} \cdot \Lambda^2 M$ simply says that $\phi$ matches the form corresponding to the entire ring $S$ itself in Theorem \ref{thm:nice ring}.
+That is, if we partition $G$ into equivalence classes under the relation that $\phi_1 \sim \phi_2$ if $\phi_1$ and $\phi_2$ are two of the three forms arising from one Bhargava box, then each equivalence class gains the structure of an abelian group.
+These groups are isomorphic to the class groups of all quadratic extensions of $R$ of type $\aa$ under the bijection of Theorem \ref{thm:quadideals}. \end{thm} \begin{proof} It is easy to see that a triple $(I_1,I_2,I_3)$ of invertible ideals in a ring $S$ is balanced if and only if $I_1I_2I_3 = S$.
+Each $\sim$-equivalence class in the theorem is the family of forms corresponding to the ideals in a single ring, since we showed that the three forms arising from one Bhargava box belong to the same ring, and conversely if $I_1$ and $I_2$ belong to the same ring then $(I_1,I_2,I_1^{-1}I_2^{-1})$ is balanced (which also shows that $\sim$ is truly an equivalence relation).

+The condition that $\phi$ attains a generator of $\aa^{-1} \cdot \Lambda^2 M$ simply says that $\phi$ matches the form corresponding to the entire ring $S$ itself in Theorem \ref{thm:nice ring}, which is also the form corresponding to the principal class in Theorem \ref{thm:quadideals}.
 Now the theorem is reduced to the elementary fact that the structure of an abelian group is determined by the triples of elements that sum to $0$, together with the identification of that $0$-element (without which any $3$-torsion element could take its place). \end{proof}

 After establishing the corresponding theorem in \cite{B1} establishing a group law on quadratic forms, Bhargava proceeds to Theorem 2, which establishes a group law on the $2\times 2\times 2$ cubes themselves, or rather on the subset of those that are ``projective,'' i.e.~correspond to triples of invertible ideals.
 This structure is easily replicated in our situation: it is only necessary to note that the product of two balanced triples of invertible ideals is balanced.
 In fact, a stronger result holds.